tomlurge/converTor/README.md

 TODO
 ====

-- incorporate recent metrics-lib/DescripTor updates
+The most important issues:

+- make the timespan that converted data files cover configurable
+- a flattened version, less faithful to the structure of the spec
 - tests (dependend on test descriptors from the Tor metrics team)
-- a flattened version, less faithful to the structure of the spec (maybe as CSV)

-These are only the most important issues.
-For a complete overview see [TODO.md] (TODO.md).
+For a complete overview see [TODO.md](TODO.md).

 Code overview